aloxe/huwindty/src/pages/documentation/navigation.md

 `menu.njk` will loop on `collections.all` and parse the url of each entry.

 The first level entries are the ones wih 3 chuncks (more if you has a long path).
-From this point we will use the macro `renderNavItem(entry)` to display the entry in the menu.
+From this point we will use the nunjucks macro `renderNavItem(entry)` to display the entry in the menu.

 If the entry contains nested pages, the macro will handle it by loading itself again (see bellow).